Page 2

 Winch

-The Australian ADF UL1700L version typically uses the Werner & Co winch.
+The Australian ADF UL1700L version uses the Werner & Co winch.
 Name plate data interpretation: breaking force 21,404 kg and Tractive force 6403 kg.
 It is designed for 14mm steel cable.

-Control knobs on the winch.
-My understanding of how they work:
+Control knobs on the winch:

 • Drivers side knob is a friction adjustment.
 Wind it in for friction to slow the drum when paying out cable by hand.
 Loosen when winding in the winch.